Who We Are

-The Mother Jones Heritage Project will collaborate with a network of partners to collect, interpret, and preserve the legacy of labor activist Mary Harris “Mother” Jones.
-In addition, it will profile the stories of the ordinary people who shaped their communities into a democratic challenge to the existing social order in the past, with the aim of thinking about the relevance to the world we have inherited.
+The Mother Jones Heritage Project collaborates with a network of partners to collect, interpret, and preserve the legacy of labor activist Mary Harris “Mother” Jones.
+In addition, we profile the stories of the ordinary people who shaped their communities into a challenge to the existing social order based on inequality in the past, with the aim of thinking about the relevance to the world we have inherited.

 Board of Directors, Mother Jones Heritage Project: